 Bast et al. [3] present a system called Broccoli, which provides context-sensitive suggestions for tree-shaped queries and depicts the queries as trees.
 The underlying query language is equivalent to SPARQL, restricted to trees and basic graph patterns.
-The focus of the paper is on extending the query language by a text-search component and on providing efficient autocompletion for this component as well.
+The focus of the paper is on extending the query language by a text-search component and provide autocompletion also for that and efficiently so.
 The user interface and the evaluation work with a knowledge base with human-readable IRIs (similar to Fbeasy, but only 26M triples) and do not support synonyms or aliases.

 Ferré [12] presents a system called SPARKLIS, which suggests context-sensitive continuations for SPARQL queries.
-Queries are formulated in natural language (for instance "Give me every person whose gender is female and who won an award that is an Oscar").
+Queries are formulated in Natural Language (for instance "Give me every Person whose gender is Female and who won an award that is an Oscar").
 It supports most of the functionality of SPARQL.
 Suggestions are obtained via AC queries similar to those from Section 1.1.
 In order to address efficiency issues, there is a LIMIT on the results and results are not ranked.
 As the user types, results of the partially written query are computed and shown.
 These intermediate results are used to compute the suggestions faster (similar to our cache described in Section 4.4).